isomerpages/moh-vaccinegov/pages/faq.md

 						<div class="tab-content">
 							<p>
 						Persons aged 5 years and above should complete three mRNA or Novavax/Nuvaxovid doses, or four Sinovac-CoronaVac doses to achieve minimum protection.<br><br>
-								After achieving minimum protection, persons aged 50 years and above should receive an additional booster dose between five months to one year from their last dose, to keep up-to-date with their COVID-19 vaccination.
+						After achieving minimum protection, persons aged 12 years and above should receive an additional booster dose between five months to one year from their last dose, to keep up-to-date with their COVID-19 vaccination.
 The updated bivalent vaccine is recommended for this.
-Individuals will be considered up-to-date with their COVID-19 vaccination if they have received at least the minimum protection and their last vaccine dose was received within the past one year.<br><br>
-						Persons aged 50 years and above may walk into any Joint Testing and Vaccination Centre (JTVC) offering the Moderna/Spikevax vaccines to receive their bivalent vaccine dose.<br><br>
+Individuals will be considered up-to-date with their COVID-19 vaccination if they have received at least the minimum protection and their last vaccine dose was received within the past one year.
+Persons aged 50 years and above may walk into any Joint Testing and Vaccination Centre (JTVC) to receive their bivalent vaccine dose*.<br><br>
+						Persons aged 12 to 49 years will be invited to receive their bivalent vaccine dose when eligible.
+An SMS with a personalised booking link will be sent to the mobile number that you had registered for your previous COVID-19 vaccinations, and you may book an appointment at any of the vaccination sites offering the bivalent vaccines via the personalised booking link provided.<br><br>
+						We seek your patience and understanding that the SMS may take up to two weeks for some as more appointment slots become available.
+If you do not receive your SMS, please contact 6995 9199.<br><br>
-								Please refer to https://gowhere.gov.sg/vaccine to locate the nearest JTVC and their operating hours.
+						Please refer to https://gowhere.gov.sg/vaccine to locate the nearest JTVC and their operating hours. <br><br>
+						*From 12 December 2022, the bivalent Pfizer-BioNTech/Comirnaty vaccine will replace the current original Pfizer-BioNTech/Comirnaty vaccines at all vaccination locations or persons aged 12 years and above.
 								</p>
 							</div>
 					</div>
 				   <div class="tab">
 						<input id="question-1-5" type="checkbox">
-							<label for="question-1-5" class="tab-label">How do I register for mRNA vaccination?</label>
+							<label for="question-1-5" class="tab-label">How do I register for the first two doses of mRNA vaccination?</label>
 						<div class="tab-content">
 							<p>For children aged 6 months to 11 years who have yet to receive any COVID-19 vaccine, parents/guardians will have to first register their child/ward at https://child.vaccine.gov.sg/.
 An SMS with a personalised booking link will be sent to the registered mobile number of the parent/guardian within three to five working days to book a vaccination appointment via the National Appointment System.
 At the moment, vaccination for 6 months to
 11 years old is only available at dedicated Vaccination Centres (VCs), selected Polyclinics and Public Health Preparedness Clinics (PHPCs).<br><br>